yalan2ny/wallet-contract-v5/README.md

-# W5: wallet smart contract v5
+tab# W5: wallet smart contract v5

 New version of wallet smart contract, the previous one was [v4r2](https://github.com/ton-blockchain/wallet-contract).